gflohr/qgoda-site/en/docs/configuration.md

 ## Configuration Files

-Qgoda has two optional configuration files, `P:_config.yaml` and `P:_localconfig.yaml`.
-You can also use the file extension `.yml` if you prefer.
+Qgoda has two optional configuration files, `P:_qgoda.yaml` and `P:_localqgoda.yaml`.
+If you prefer, you can also use the file extension `.yml` or `.json`, if you write the configuration in JSON format.

 <figure>
   <img src="/images/configuration/configuration-layers.svg"